Dogs have dangerous, toxic reactions to some popular mealtime ingredients.

-Most people have heard that chocolate is toxic to dogs, but tend not to believe the rumours because they know so many friends that give their dogs chocolate without ill-effects.
+Most people have heard that chocolate is toxic to dogs, but tend not to believe the rumors.
+They might even know friends that give their dogs chocolate without ill-effects.
 They also see how much their Labrador enjoys munching on a square of chocolate and think it can’t be doing him any harm when he’s clearly enjoying it.

 We have a tendency to assume that if something hasn’t caused problems in the past, it is fine to do it again.
 And on a larger scale.
 But this can have devastating results.

 So is chocolate toxic to dogs or isn’t it?
 Well, the fact is that there is an ingredient in chocolate that most certainly is toxic to dogs.
 It is called theobromine.
 Theobromine is present in higher quantities in dark chocolate than in the milky variety.

 Chocolate is toxic to dogs in differing quantities